pipelight/doc.pipelight/guide/triggers/definition.md

 An instance of pipelight runs in the background and listens to filesystem events.

-::: tip Computing resources consumption
+::: info Low resources consumption

 The listener remains easy on the OS and consumes very few resources by once again using the kernel modules through Rust's most used crates.